For preprint of the actual paper, click here.

 - X6 = Years active.
 As time passes, coverage naturally grows.

-The training data size was too big to fit a full svdGP model on a standard laptop.
-We implemented the localized model (i.e., lasvdGP model) developed by Zhang et al. (2018) for the model fitting.
-The localized model considers only observation that “closely resemble” itself for modelling instead of considering all points.
+The training data was too big to fit a full svdGP model on a standard laptop.
+We implemented the localized model (i.e., lasvdGP) developed by Zhang et al. (2018) for the model fitting.
+The localized model considers only observations that “closely resemble” itself for modelling instead of considering all points.

-Of the 10 countries in each group, not all are used for modelling.
+Of the ten countries in each group, not all are used for modelling.
 Instead, selected few for each variable and observation are used.
-This “closeness” is decided based on clustering within the country-group.
+This “closeness” is decided based on clustering within the country group.

-All the methods were executed with DynamicGP package in R.
+We executed all the methods with the DynamicGP package in R.

 From what was known, we considered that the first dose of vaccine (X1 = 0) was given to a six-month infant (X2 = 6).
 Malaria is known to be non-communicable (X5 = 0).
 We assumed the average incidence value as 60% (X4 = 60) and the vaccine’s efficacy at 70% (X3 = 70).

-Here is the vaccine coverage at two crucial time points: soon after the time of launch and at the end of simulation (38 years after launch).
+Here is the vaccine coverage at two crucial time points: soon after the launch and at the end of the simulation (38 years after launch).

 Vaccine coverage through the years is as follows:

 As evident from the figure, some countries start with higher coverage ratios and lead thirty years down the line.
 Some groups, like group 8, remain low for the entire duration.
-Group 9 and 10 catch up quickly with the group 1 and 2.
+Group 9 and 10 catch up quickly with groups 1 and 2.

-Countries that score high on HDI have established infrastructure and facilities to quickly roll out the programs.
+Countries that score high on HDI have established infrastructure and facilities to roll out the programs quickly.
 The countries in groups three to eight are less better off, with eight being the worst.

 There are also trends in seasonality.
-Much like the original data, the coverage ratios show spikes at the end of every decade from the launch year.
+The coverage ratios show spikes at the end of every decade from the launch year.
 This could be due to ‘anniversary’ coverage news and attention.
 Also, the agencies responsible for vaccinating might be pushing themselves to complete their 10-year targets.